 Standards for Success as the vehicle to curate observations and evaluations.
 As part of our evaluation process, teachers receive short "walkthrough" observations by their evaluators throughout the year.
-We are currently looking at modifying the RISE Rubric we use to better align to teacher growth and not measurement.

-Beginning in the 2021-2022 school year, MVCSC will implement a new walkthrough model that is directly related to the ten design questions in The New Art and Science of Teaching (NASoT).
+Beginning in the 2021-22 school year, MVCSC began working with a new walkthrough model that is directly related to the ten design questions in The New Art and Science of Teaching.
 Additionally, a crosswalk between the NASoT and the RISE Rubric has been identified.
-This rubric, where only practices that are observed are noted, serves as an instructional snapshot of what we should see in a classroom setting.
+This rubric, where only practices that are observed are noted, serves as an instructional snapshot of what we hope to see in the classroom.
+This model will continue to be used to gather data on instructional practices and to target professional development for faculty.